JorgeCastilloPrz/hiroaki/README.md

 <img src="./art/sakura_logo.svg" width="256" height="256" />

     *Hiroaki is a Japanese name that literally means 'spreading brightness'.
 It is derived from the words 'hiro', which means 'large or wide', and 'aki', which means 'bright or clear'.*

-The intention of Hiroaki is to achieve that on your tests by simplifying the way you prepare your test environment prior to the test execution.
+The intention of Hiroaki is to achieve that on your tests by simplifying the way you prepare your test environment prior to test execution.
+It uses Kotlin features like extension functions and delegation to achieve that.

 Usage
 -----